krisbolton/cyber-warfare-explained/advanced_persistent_threats_APT.md

 # Hero section
 title: Advanced Persistent Threats
-description: A complete list of known national cyber actors and their campaigns.
+description: A list of well-known national cyber actors and their campaigns by nation.

 # Micro navigation
 micro_nav: true